 In general, avoid using titles in International IDEA texts.
-Exceptions to this rule include official invitations and event programmes, informal web or news articles (see separate section on writing for the web) and case studies referring to individuals by their first name.
-Where titles are necessary, omit full stops (periods) after salutations such as 'Ms', 'Mr', 'Mrs' and 'Dr' where the last letter of the abbreviation is the same as the last letter of the full word.
+Exceptions to this rule include author titles in a Foreword or Preface to a report, documents relating to International IDEA Member States, official invitations and event programmes, informal web or news articles and case studies referring to individuals by their first name.
+Where titles are necessary, omit full points (full stops) after salutations such as 'Ms', 'Mr', 'Mrs' and 'Dr' where the last letter of the abbreviation is the same as the last letter of the full word.